Skip to main content

 6. Practice mindfulness.
 One way you can practice mindfulness is to sit quietly in your favorite chair or on the floor.
 Take a few deep breaths, focusing your attention on your breath.
 Do not allow your mind to wander or stray to thoughts of past trauma.
 As you focus on your breathing, watch the thoughts and feelings pass by without acting on them.

-Intrusive thoughts are unwanted, negative, and can cause a lot of distress.
-But I sincerely hope the above tips on How to Beat Intrusive Thoughts definitely help.
+Intrusive thoughts are unwanted, and negative, and can cause a lot of distress.
+But I sincerely hope the above tips on How to Stop Intrusive Thoughts help you.
 If you have any more ideas do comment below.

 Comments